 Gary has handled hundreds of cases in the course of his career.
 He has substantial experience as a single, presiding and panel arbitrator for U.S. and international commercial arbitrations focused on corporate, commercial and international business transactions, including technology financing, technology development, sales and distribution, IP licensing, patent, copyright and trade secret infringement and data breaches.
 His international arbitration experience includes counsel and neutral services involving common law, civil law and developing country matters.
 He has significant experience with civil law and other non-US style arbitrations.

-He is a member of the the ICDR International Panel; the American Arbitration Association Commercial Panel (Large & Complex Cases, Corporate Law, Securities, High Technology, Communications & Telecom, Contract Law; General Business Commercial; Intellectual Property; Cybersecurity, Data Security & Privacy specialty panels); the CPR Institute for Dispute Resolution Panel of Distinguished Neutrals (General & Tech); the World Intellectual Property Organization (WIPO) Panel, the Hong Kong International Arbitration Centre – IP Panel and other major international arbitral institution panels.
+He is a member of the the ICDR International Panel; the American Arbitration Association Commercial Panel (Large & Complex Cases, Corporate Law, Securities, High Technology, Communications & Telecom, Contract Law; General Business Commercial; Intellectual Property; Cybersecurity, Data Security & Privacy specialty panels); the CPR Institute for Dispute Resolution Panel of Distinguished Neutrals (General & Tech); the World Intellectual Property Organization (WIPO) Panel, the Hong Kong International Arbitration Centre (HKIAC) – IP Panel and other major international arbitral institution panels.
 He has served as an Arbitrator on International Chamber of Commerce (ICC) Court of Arbitration and Netherlands Arbitration Institute (NAI) matters, and has served as counsel on London Court of International Arbitration (LCIA) matters and on matters administered throughout East Asia, including in China (Hong Kong and mainland China), Japan, Singapore, the Philippines and Indonesia.